 Should I be worried about low blood sugar on low carb or while intermittent fasting?

-If you’re on medication, like insulin, low sugars is a sign that you may have to reduce doses (especially if you get any symptoms).
+If you’re on medication, like insulin or certain diabetes medications, low blood sugar is a sign that you may have to reduce your dosage (especially if you get any symptoms).

 High blood sugar in the morning – why?

-Elevated blood sugars more or less exclusively in the morning is a common concern.
-This is known as “the Dawn Phenomenon” and occurs due to hormonal effects in the morning.
-It may actually be even more pronounced on a low-carb diet, compared to other diets.
+Elevated morning blood sugar is a common concern.
+This is known as “the Dawn Phenomenon” and occurs due to hormonal effects in the early morning hours.
+It may possibly be even more pronounced on a low-carb diet, compared to other diets.

-This is normally a natural phenomenon, caused by a morning elevation of cortisol and other hormones that cause the liver to release glucose, thus raising blood sugar levels.
+This is normally a natural phenomenon, caused by a morning rise in cortisol and other hormones that cause the liver to release glucose, thus raising blood sugar levels.
 This can be thought of as a way for the body to prepare you for getting active again, after sleeping.